Shockwaves (NEUROS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Shockwaves Historical Price

-According to the latest data gathered on Shockwaves live price page, the current price of Shockwaves is 0.00202514USD.
-The circulating supply of Shockwaves(NEUROS) is 36.02M NEUROS , giving it a market capitalization of $72.96K.
+According to the latest data gathered on Shockwaves live price page, the current price of Shockwaves is 0.00194083USD.
+The circulating supply of Shockwaves(NEUROS) is 36.02M NEUROS , giving it a market capitalization of $69.92K.

 The Shockwaves Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NEUROS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.